ecies/py/README.md

 b'this is a test'
 ```

-Or just use a builtin command `eciespy -h` in your favorite command line.
+Or just use a builtin command `eciespy` in your favorite command line.

 # API